 The Evolution of the School of Industrial Technology

-Starting in the 1986/1987 academic year, the School of Industrial Technology and the School of Engineering Sciences became independent.
-This move was necessitated by the growing student population and the need for more specialized facilities.
 While the School of Industrial Technology remained on the main campus in Pulau Pinang, the Schools of Electrical and Electronic Engineering and Materials and Mineral Resources Engineering relocated to the Perak Branch Campus to accommodate these changes.

-With growing demand, the Polymer Technology and Quality Control and Instrumentation programs moved to the USM Engineering Campus in Sri Ampangan, Nibong Tebal, in 2001/2002.
+With growing demand, the Polymer Technology and Quality Control and Instrumentation programmes moved to the USM Engineering Campus in Sri Ampangan, Nibong Tebal, in 2001/2002.
 Polymer Technology evolved into Polymer Engineering under the School of Materials and Mineral Resources Engineering.
 At the same time, Quality Control and Instrumentation became Mechatronic Engineering under the School of Electrical and Electronic Engineering.

 In 1999/2000, the School of Industrial Technology introduced the Environmental Technology program, marking a significant milestone in its growth and expansion.